-With barely a pop, another travel blog leaps into the existence!
+With barely a pop, another travel blog leaps into existence!
 Will it make an impression?
 Will it stand out?
-Will the chap involved manage to keep up a moderate rate of updates and anecdotes?
+Will the chap involved manage a moderate rate of updates and anecdotes?
 Let’s give him the benefit of the doubt.

 It’s safe to say that, if you’re reading this, you’re mildly curious about what SomeElseWhere is, who I am, and what makes this blog different from any number of others.
 While I certainly believe that it deserves your time, a comfy place in your feeds, and gossip amongst your friends, the final judgement is up to you, the reader.

 I’ll start by answering the questions posed above… in reverse order.

 What makes this travel blog different from so many others?
 While I’m very excited to write about new places and experiences, perhaps even share some advice and product reviews, I also want to chronicle a massive life change.
 Not content to simply travel, I uprooted my entire life, stuffed a few choice items into 2 suitcases, and relocated to a new base of operations on an entirely different continent.
 I like to think of it as the modern equivalent of landing on distant shores with little more than a fiver in your pocket and a dream … which isn’t entirely inaccurate.